 Dark Rum

-Old Fashioned, Daiquiri riff, Tiki
+Old Fashioned, Tiki

 ⭐ Best

-Cognac / Brandy
+Cognac / Armagnac

-Cognac’s dried fruit and caramel notes harmonise with demerara toffee — cardamom adds unexpected complexity
+Cognac’s dried fruit and caramel notes harmonise with demerara toffee — cardamom adds unexpected complexity that elevates classic French spirit cocktails

 ✓ Excellent